Mehedi-16/Youtube-Clone-HTML-CSS/README.md

 ```

 ## Usage
--Open the project in a browser.
+-Open the project in a browser.</br>
--Explore the navigation bar, sidebar, and video grid.
+-Explore the navigation bar, sidebar, and video grid.</br>
--Resize your browser window to see the responsive design in action.
+-Resize your browser window to see the responsive design in action.</br>

 ## Contribution
 Contributions are welcome!
 Follow these steps:

-1.Fork the repository.
+1.Fork the repository.</br>
-2.Create a new branch: git checkout -b feature-branch-name.
+2.Create a new branch: git checkout -b feature-branch-name.</br>
-3.Commit your changes: git commit -m "Description of changes".
+3.Commit your changes: git commit -m "Description of changes".</br>
-4.Push to the branch: git push origin feature-branch-name.
+4.Push to the branch: git push origin feature-branch-name.</br>
 5.Submit a pull request.

 ## Contact